vassilz/angular-project/README.md

 ## Third party components

-The application makes use of several Material icons, see `https://fonts.google.com/icons`
+The application makes use of several Material icons, see `https://fonts.google.com/icons`.

+It also uses the Bulgarian and UK flag icons from the flag icons npm package, see `https://github.com/lipis/flag-icons`.

 ## Localization